awsdocs/aws-step-functions-developer-guide/doc_source/concepts-transitions.md

 After executing a state, AWS Step Functions uses the value of the `Next` field to determine the next state to advance to\.

- `Next` fields also specify state names as strings, and must match the name of a state specified in the state machine description exactly \(case\-sensitive\)\.
+ `Next` fields also specify state names as strings, and must match the name of a state specified in the state machine description exactly \(case sensitive\)\.

-For example, the following state includes a transition to `NextState`:
+For example, the following state includes a transition to `NextState`\.

 ```
 "SomeState" : {